 Then the workers will load your car for you.
 They even brought my bread up to the front window so it wasn’t squished!

 Don’t tip the workers.
 (In fact, they aren’t even allowed to accept tips for safety purposes.)

 Questions and Suggestions

 Is there a fee?
 Your first three orders are free.
 After that, there is a $4.95 fee for this service.
 Fees in other regions may vary.

 I’m picky.
-Will they choose good items?
+Will they choose good produce and other items?
 You can add extra instructions.
 If you prefer your bananas on the green side, you can write that in.